Western State University College of Law, J.D., summa cum laude, valedictorian, 1998

 - Pitluck v.
 Beverly Enterprises et al., No. B1796802d Dist., Nov.
 10, 2005: Affirming dismissal of Unfair Competition Law action against client nursing home providers, alleging unlawful and unfair practices relating to the purchase of indemnity insurance for claims made under California’s Elder Abuse Act.

 - Grauberger v.
 Saint Francis Hospital et al., 169 F.Supp.2d 1172, (N.D.
 Cal.
-2002): Obtained dismissal of RICO claims against hospital system for alleged improper lien and pricing practices.
+2002): Dismissal of RICO claims against hospital system for alleged improper lien and pricing practices.

 Honors & Awards